 That explains why baking goodies is such a popular Christmas tradition.
 A few days before Christmas, Jordanian women gather to bake traditional cookies called ka’ak and ma’amoul.
 These delicious date-filled cookies are made different from family to family, but the basics are a buttery dough, usually made with semolina, and a very sweet stuffing, usually of dates or nuts.

 - Christmas Mass – Today, Christmas’ true meaning may get overshadowed by the commercial aspect surrounding it.
-However, this celebration has a strong religious meaning.
-Christmas commemorates the birth of Jesus Christ, a central figure in Christianity.
-Consequently, churches throughout Jordan celebrate a Christmas Mass.
+However, this celebration has a strong religious meaning for those who celebrate so close to where the events took place.

 Unlike the traditions mentioned above, attending Christmas Masses may be reserved for Jordanians who are practicing Christians only.
 Beware that Jordan doesn’t have a great diversity of Christian churches.
 The most prevalent doctrinal group here is the Eastern Orthodox Church, though you can find a couple of Roman Catholic Churches as well.